-Lease and management service arrangements typically include the purchase and installation of diagnostic imaging and/or radiation oncology system ("medical equipment") at the hospital, and the full-time deployment of a qualified system technician who is responsible for certain management services related to the radiotherapy or diagnostic services being performed by the hospital centers' doctors to their patients.
+Lease and management service arrangements typically include the purchase and installation of diagnostic imaging and/or radiation oncology system ("medical equipment") at the hospitals, and the full-time deployment of a qualified system technician who is responsible for certain management services related to the radiotherapy or diagnostic services being performed by the hospital centers' doctors to their patients.

-We enter into both leases and management service arrangements with independent hospitals with terms ranging from 5 to 20 years.
-Pursuant to these arrangements, we receive a portion of the profit, based on the profit sharing formula as defined in the arrangements, of the hospital unit that delivers the diagnostic imaging and/or radiation oncology services.
+The term of our leases and management service arrangements with independent hospitals ranged from 5 to 20 years.
+Pursuant to these arrangements, we receive a portion of the hospital's profits from delivering the diagnostic imaging and/or radiation oncology services to patients, based on profit sharing formula predetermined in the contracts.

-Pursuant to Accounting Standards Codification ("ASC") 840, we determined that the lease and management service arrangements contain a lease of medical equipment.
+Pursuant to ASC 840, Leases ("ASC 840"), we determined that the lease and management service arrangements contain a lease of medical equipment.
 The hospital has the ability and right to operate the medical equipment while obtaining more than a minor amount of the output.
-The arrangements also contain a non-lease deliverable being the management service element.
-The arrangement consideration should be allocated between the lease element and the non-lease deliverables on a relative fair value basis, however because all of the consideration is earned through the contingent rent feature discussed below, there is no impact of such allocation.
+The arrangements also contain a non-lease deliverable being the management service.
+We allocate the total arrangement consideration between the lease element (including related executory costs) and non-lease elements on a relative standalone selling price basis.
+We apply the measurement and recognition principles under ASC 840 for the lease component and the measurement and recognition principles under ASC 606 to the non-lease components.